 2.2 The local communities within the National Park are continually changing and adapting to modern life, but remarkably the Forest has largely escaped the effects brought about elsewhere by large scale development and intensive agriculture.
 The villages retain their local character and distinctiveness and the medieval landscape of the 'Nova Foresta' - William the Conqueror's royal hunting forest - is still clearly apparent.
-Today the National Park attracts large numbers of visitors each year, who come to enjoy the peace and guiet, natural beauty and wildlife of one of the last ancient, unspoilt and open landscapes in England.
+Today the National each year, who come to enjoy the peace and guiet, natural beauty and wildlife of one of the last ancient, unspoilt and open landscapes in England.